MarkusBauer/saarctf-servers/playbook.md

    - `cp.ctf.saarland` can point to Controller or to a failover Controller server (to be added later)
 8. Let's configure SSL:
    1. if necessary: on saarsec server copy the certs to the configuration repo (`cp -L /etc/letsencrypt/live/ctf.saarland/* /opt/saarctf-config/certs/`) and push.
-   2. Pull repo on Controller and Vpn server server
+   2. Pull repo on Controller and Vpn server server (in `/opt/config`)
    3. Run `~/nginx-enable-ssl.sh` on Controller and VPN server
 9. Check that [https://scoreboard.ctf.saarland](https://scoreboard.ctf.saarland) and [https://vpn.ctf.saarland](https://vpn.ctf.saarland) both have meaningful output.
 If scoreboard bugs issue `update-server` on Controller.
 If Flower / RabbitMQ bug issue `~/rabbitmq-setup.sh`.
 10. Enable the link to scoreboard on the saarCTF website (`TODO`).
 11. Configure synchronization (team logos to scoreboard, VPN config): enable root's cronjob on VPN server and enable saarctf's cronjob on controller.
-12. Create a config for the orga VPN: `python3 vpn/build-openvpn-orga-multi.py`
+12. Create a config for the orga VPN: `cd /opt/gameserver ; python3 vpn/build-openvpn-orga-multi.py`
 13. Ensure all VPN servers are running (more work on this required)
+14. If you use cloud-hosting and want to auto-open the Hetzner Cloud Firewall:
+    - On VPN server, edit `/etc/systemd/system/manage-hetzner-firewall.service` and insert a cloud access token
+    - `systemctl enable manage-hetzner-firewall && systemctl start manage-hetzner-firewall`

 #### Configure Services